 Professional Scammers Love a Crisis

-Discouraged property owners are a prime target for "Serial Squatters."
-If your resident stopped paying rent or a lease ended without renewal, you have an empty property to fill—and a scammer is more than ready to move in!
+Discouraged property owners are a prime target for “Serial Squatters.”
+For example, if your resident stopped paying rent or a lease ended without renewal, you have an empty property to fill—and a scammer is more than ready to move in!
+Be aware that:

-- It might be tempting to choose a new renter that seems "okay" on paper.
+- Choosing a new renter that seems “okay” on paper might be tempting.

 - Serial Squatters are experts at looking like perfect residents during the application process.
 They have all of the answers on the application and during an interview.

 - They might even have too-good-to-be-believed references—which should be a big red flag to you during the screening process.

 These kinds of renters are hard to spot, but that’s where the experience of an expert property manager can help save investors from letting these bad renters move into a property.

 Remember this general rule of thumb when screening renters: if they seem too good to be true, they probably are!
 Salt Lake City property management can help you avoid these renters, even when tough times tell you that “any” new resident is better than one more month with no renter at all.

 A thorough screening process is the best tool to dig beneath a “perfect” application and the put-together appearance of these devious renters.
 When screening applicants, property owners can look for some tell-tale signs that you’re not dealing with an honest, legitimate applicant.
 Residential property management experts know that Serial Squatters often:

 - Pay cash upfront for the application fee, security deposit, and first month’s rent.
 Unfortunately, this tactic makes it tempting to approve them to live in your property.